GeneralElectric/CellDistinguisher/README.txt

 # Run deconvolution using these distinguishers
 deconvolution <- gecd_DeconvolutionByDistinguishers(exprLinear, distinguishers$bestDistinguishers, nonNegativeOnly = TRUE, convexSolution = TRUE, verbose = 0)

 # Alternatively, one of the deconvolution algorithms of CellMix (ssKL or ssFrobenius) can be used.
-Note that you must install the CellMix package before running these command.
+Note that you must install the CellMix package before running these commands.
 library(CellMix)
 deconvolutionSSKL <- gecd_DeconvolutionCellMix(exprLinear, distinguishers$bestDistinguishers, method="ssKL", maxIter=5)